Oil climbs on Libya force majeure, Canada outage

 The Organization of the Petroleum Exporting Countries pumped 32.32 million bpd in June, a Reuters survey showed, up 320,000 bpd from May.
 The June total is the highest since January 2018.

-The UAE’s Abu Dhabi National Oil Co (ADNOC) said on Tuesday it could increase production by several hundred thousand barrels per day if needed.
+The UAE’s Abu Dhabi National Oil Co (ADNOC) said on Tuesday it could increase production by several hundred thousand bpd if needed.

 Oil prices have been buoyed by tightening supplies this year but there are signs demand may now be easing.